Door: History

-Ancient Greek and Roman doors were either single doors, double doors, triple doors, sliding doors or folding doors, in the last case the leaves were hinged and folded back.
-In the tomb of Theron at Agrigentum there is a single four-panel door carved in stone.
+Ancient Greek and Roman doors were either single doors, double doors, triple doors, sliding doors, or folding doors.
+In the last case, the leaves were hinged and folded back.
+In the tomb of Theron at Agrigentum, there is a single four-panel door carved in stone.
 In the Blundell collection is a bas-relief of a temple with double doors, each leaf with five panels.
 Among existing examples, the bronze doors in the church of SS.
-Cosmas and Damiano, in Rome, are important examples of Roman metal work of the best period; they are in two leaves, each with two panels, and are framed in bronze.
+Cosmas and Damiano in Rome are important examples of Roman metal work of the best period; they are in two leaves, each with two panels, and are framed in bronze.
 Those of the Pantheon are similar in design, with narrow horizontal panels in addition, at the top, bottom and middle.
 Two other bronze doors of the Roman period are in the Lateran Basilica.

 The Greek scholar Heron of Alexandria created the earliest known automatic door in the first century AD during the era of Roman Egypt.
 The first foot-sensor-activated automatic door was made in China during the reign of Emperor Yang of Sui (r.
 604–618), who had one installed for his royal library.
 Gates powered by water featured in illustrations of the automatons of the Arab inventor Al-Jazari.

 Copper and its alloys were integral in medieval architecture.
 The doors of the church of the Nativity at Bethlehem (6th century) are covered with plates of bronze, cut out in patterns.
 Those of Hagia Sophia at Constantinople, of the eighth and ninth century, are wrought in bronze, and the west doors of the cathedral of Aix-la-Chapelle (9th century), of similar manufacture, were probably brought from Constantinople, as also some of those in St. Marks, Venice.
 The bronze doors on the Aachen Cathedral in Germany date back to about 800 AD.
 Bronze baptistery doors at the Cathedral of Florence were completed in 1423 by Ghiberti.
-(For more information, see: Copper in architecture).